Anthropology

 Corporations will continue to use anthropological research to gain a better understanding of consumer demand within specific cultures or social groups.
 Anthropologists also will be needed to analyze markets, allowing businesses to serve their clients better or to target new customers or demographic groups.

-Archeologists will be needed to monitor construction projects, ensuring that builders comply with federal regulations pertaining to the preservation and handling of archeological and historical artifacts.
+Archeologists will be needed to ensure that builders, museums, and other organizations comply with federal regulations pertaining to the preservation and handling of archeological and historical artifacts.

-Because anthropological and archeological research may be dependent on research funding, federal budgetary decisions can affect the rate of employment growth in research.
+Because anthropological and archeological research may depend on research funding, federal budgetary decisions can affect the rate of employment growth in research.

 Education/Outreach